RKrokson/azure-general/arc-sql-esu/README.md

   * Set ESU to subscribe
     ![Enable ESU 2](./media/enableEsu2.png)

-Ofcource this is the simplest example that might be applicable for SQL 2014.
+This is the simplest example that might be applicable for SQL 2014.
 A more complex example would be SQL 2012 (mid ESU cycle) with existing VL and disconnected servers.
 This scenario would have a few more steps:

 1. Purchase VL for Year 1 (and SA) if you don't already have it.
 2. Register VL invoice in Azure portal.
 3. Deploy Arc Connected Machine agent to all SQL 2012 servers (except disconnected servers).
 4. Register disconnected servers in Azure portal.
-5. Link relevant VL Invoices to connected and disconnected (registered) servers.
+5. Link relevant VL Invoices to disconnected (registered) servers.
 6. Enable Arc SQL ESU for connected servers.

 ### Additional Resources